mherrmann/fbs-tutorial/README.md

 your app's installation directory. fbs handles the corresponding details transparently.

-The last but one line instantiates `MainWindow`.
+The next-to-last line instantiates `MainWindow`.
 This new class sets up the text field for the quote and the button.
 When the button is clicked, it changes the contents of the text field using `_get_quote()` above.
 You can find the full code in [`main.py`](main.py).